 Spotting Fake or Composite Fossils

-Be advised that the number of fake fossils on the market has increased significantly in the past 20 years, so it is important to spend a bit of time examining the fossil you are interested in before purchasing it.
+The number of fake fossils on the market has increased significantly in the past 20 years, so it is important to spend a bit of time examining the fossil you are interested in before purchasing it.
 Trilobites are some of the most commonly faked fossils, and many of them come from Morocco or China.
 These fakes can usually be identified without the use of special tools, though.
 One simple way to determine whether or not a trilobite is fake is by looking at its body segments.
 An authentic specimen will have straight, symmetrical body segments.

 A fake trilobite can sometimes be spotted by its size as well.
 Large specimens that range from 10 to 16 inches in length are rare and often faked, while most specimens that are 1 to 2 inches long are much more likely to be authentic.
 Large Paradoxides trilobites from the Cambrian Period of Morocco are highly susceptible to fakery due to their popularity and value, so these should only be purchased from the most reputable dealers.